SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 so you can include them as part of your code.
 Assertions help you find mistakes and incorrect assumptions during development, and preconditions help you detect issues in production.
-They both also become a useful form of documentation within the code.
+Both become a useful form of documentation within the code.
 Unlike the error conditions discussed in :ref:`TheBasics_ErrorHandling` above, assertions and preconditions are not used for recoverable errors --- there is no way to catch a failed assertion --- nor are they used to detect expected errors.

-Assertions and preconditions
-are not a substitute for designing your code in such a way that invalid conditions are unlikely to arise.
+Using assertions and preconditions is not a substitute for designing your code in such a way that invalid conditions are unlikely to arise.
 However,
 using them to enforce valid data and state